Americans with Disabilities Act

 The Americans with Disabilities Act (ADA) is a federal civil rights law intended to protect qualified persons with disabilities from discrimination in employment, education, public services and programs, transportation, public accommodations, and telecommunications.
-The Federal regulations implemented by the ADA were designed to supplement and complement other Federal and State laws which protect persons with disabilities.
+The federal regulations implemented by the ADA were designed to supplement and complement other federal and state laws that protect persons with disabilities.

 WHO IS COVERED UNDER THE ADA?

 The ADA defines "disability," with respect to an individual, as: (a) a physical or mental impairment that substantially limits one or more of the major life activities of such individual; or (b) a record of such impairment; or (c) being regarded as having such impairment.
 A substantial impairment is one that significantly limits or restricts a major life activity, which includes, but is not limited to, hearing, walking, learning, seeing, breathing, caring for oneself and performing manual tasks.